JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 * The regular indent (`getNormalIndent()`) indents the child block by the number of spaces specified in the <control>Tabs and Indents | Indent</control> code style settings.
 * The continuation indent (`getContinuationIndent()`) is based on <control>Tabs and Indents | Continuation indent</control> code style settings, typically used for multi-line statements.

-If not specified, the default indent is "continuation without first" mode is used, meaning the first block is not indented, but subsequent blocks are.
+If not specified, the default indent is "continuation without first" mode is used, meaning the first block is not indented, but later blocks are.
 The class also allows for configuring indents to be relative to their direct parent block or to enforce parent indents on children starting on a new line.
 This is useful in complex formatting scenarios, such as aligning blocks within a method call or ensuring consistent indentation in nested structures.
 `Indent` also includes methods to create indents with a specific number of spaces and options to control their behavior relative to parent blocks.

 #### Spacing

-The _spacing_ ([`Spacing`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Spacing.java)) specifies what spaces or line breaks are inserted between the specified children of the block.
+[`Spacing`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Spacing.java) indicates what spaces or line breaks are inserted between the specified children of a block.
-The spacing object specifies the minimum and maximum number of spaces that must be placed between the specified child blocks, the minimum number of line breaks to put there, and whether the existing line breaks and blank lines should be preserved.
+The spacing object specifies the minimum and maximum number of spaces that must be placed between the child blocks.
+It also specifies the minimum number of line breaks to include and whether the existing line breaks and blank lines should be preserved.
 The formatting model can also specify that the formatter may not modify the spacing between the specified blocks.

-[`SpacingBuilder`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/SpacingBuilder.java) helps to build rule-based configuration for spacing and is an easy way to specify when to put spaces before, after, between, inside, etc. certain elements.
+[`SpacingBuilder`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/SpacingBuilder.java) helps to build a rule-based configuration for spacing and is an easy way to specify when to put spaces before, after, between, or inside certain elements.
 The rules typically reflect all possible spacing settings for a language.
 An example on how to implement such a spacing builder can be found in the [Custom Language Support Tutorial: Formatter](formatter.md#define-a-formatting-model-builder).